HMD Global: S30+ OS

 Series 30+ (abbreviated as S30+) is a software platform and application user interface used for Nokia-branded mobile devices.
 The platform was introduced by Nokia in September 2013, first appearing on the Nokia 108, and has been the main Nokia feature phone operating system after the end of the Series 30 and Series 40 platforms in 2014.
 Despite the similar name and user interface, S30+ is technically completely different and unrelated to S30.

 Many S30+ devices only support MAUI Runtime Environment, and application file (.vxp) developed by MediaTek, but some later devices have included support for J2ME applications.
-Even for models that don't support Java J2ME applications, some are still capable of running something.
-Some S30+ models also come with an online shop that would allow downloading new apps and games.
+Some S30+ models also come with an app store that would allow downloading new apps and games.

 Newer phone models with "Series 30+" platform are said to be based on Mocor RTOS, which use the graphical user interface similar to the Smart Feature OS in Nokia 3310 3G (2019 version).